HafslundEcoVannkraft/stratus-tf-github-environments/CONTRIBUTING.md

 # 🤝 **Contributing to stratus-tf-aca-gh-vending**

-> **🚧 WORK IN PROGRESS** 🚧
-> This project is currently under active development.
-Contribution guidelines and processes may evolve as the project matures.

 Welcome!
 We're excited that you want to contribute to the **stratus-tf-aca-gh-vending** project.
 This guide will help you get started with contributing effectively.

 Thank you for your interest in contributing! 🎉 This project welcomes contributions from everyone.